Connect with others who understand.

 • Whole grains

-When eating fiber-rich foods, be careful not to overdo it, or you may end up having abdominal pain and diarrhea.
-Instead, gradually increase your fiber intake with fruits, vegetables, beans, legumes, and whole grains.
+When eating fiber-rich foods, be careful not to overdo it.
+Too much fiber can cause abdominal pain or diarrhea.
+Instead, start slow and gradually increase your fiber intake by adding fruits, vegetables, beans, legumes, and whole grains.

 Gentle Exercises

-When done correctly, some exercises can help accelerate your bowel movement.
-One of these helpful exercises is bicycle pedals.
-As its name implies, this exercise involves mimicking the motions of riding a bicycle.
-To do this exercise, lie on your back and raise your knees to 90 degrees.
-Start “pedaling” in the air as if riding a bike.
-Do this movement for at least 15 seconds at a time for five repetitions.
-If you find yourself too weak, take your time or ask a caregiver or loved one to assist you.
+When done correctly, some exercises can help speed up your bowel movement.
+One helpful exercise is bicycle pedals.
+To do this exercise, lie on your back and raise your knees to a 90-degree angle.
+Then, “pedal” your legs in the air as if riding a bike.
+Try to do this for at least 15 seconds at a time, repeating five times.
+If you feel too weak, go slow, or ask a caregiver or loved one to help you.

 Compresses and Massage

-Hot or cold compresses won’t have a direct effect on your constipation, but they may help relieve the pain and discomfort associated with severe constipation.
+Hot or cold compresses don’t directly fix constipation, but they can help relieve pain and discomfort from severe constipation.

 Talk to Your Doctor